 The terms of the agreement are important.
 In some prenups, it might not be possible to modify the terms.
 In others, it may only take a new writing executed by both parties.
 Some marital contracts even have terms where specific clauses of the agreement no longer apply after a set amount of time.

 Of course, there are strict limitations on when this is possible.
 Both parties must be on the same page before modification is possible.
-Because of these obstacles, it is often beneficial to have a well-practiced Ottawa prenup lawyer like Paul Riley by your side.
+Because of these obstacles, it is often beneficial to have a well-practiced Ottawa prenup lawyer by your side.

 There are options available that help with drafting a prenuptial agreement without legal assistance.
 The reality is that these alternatives are ill-prepared to provide you with the nuanced guidance you need.
 Every couple is different, and one-size-fits-all solutions might not work for you.

-When you work with a diligent Ottawa lawyer like Paul Riley, you can ensure your prenuptial agreement is tailored to your specific situation.
+When you work with a diligent Ottawa lawyer, you can ensure your prenuptial agreement is tailored to your specific situation.
 You can also count on your dedicated legal counsel to advise you on aspects of the law you might not be aware of.

 By: Nora R